Uthimoodu

 Uthimoodu is a small village in Pathanamthitta district of the Indian state of Kerala.

 "Uthimoodu" means "at the base of Uthi tree (Indian Ash Tree, Lannea coromandelica)".
-There was an Uthi tree.
-The area around the present Uthimoodu was dense forest before the establishment of human settlements.The pioneering families were Mannil,Thekkepurayil(Olickel),Kalayil, and Thoppil, followed by Puliyodil, Pampakottu, Maruthickal and Korattikkara.
-Uthimoodu Town celebrated their centenary on 1 November 2004.
+It is said that the current village center where the four roads crossing is located had an Indian Ash tree by which the name Uthimoodu name originated from.
+The area around the present Uthimoodu was dense forest before the establishment of current human settlements.
+Even though this was a forested area before current settlements, local stories narrated by older folks through word of mouth talk about few Adivasis who lived in this area who had specific local names for each mounts that constitute today's Uthimoodu village.
+Some of the original names that are used even today include Pothengal (resting location of water buffaloes), Irultankuzi mala (Rain flash water hole mount) etc. The story of Odiyan Manickyan in the movie Odiyan reflects the type of life and practices in this region before current settlement.

 Landmarks

 Uthimoodu is the second largest business centre in Ranny Grama Panchayat.
 The main establishments in Uthimoodu are Uthimoodu Co-operative Society, Indian Overseas Bank, Krishibhavan, Milma, Cornerstone International School, Chamathackal MTUP School, Uthimoodu MTLP School and NMLP School Valiplackal, Federal Bank ATM, Akahaya Centre, Vetinery Sub Centre...

 Economy

 The primary occupation is agriculture.
 Rubber is the major contributor to the agricultural sector.
 Other major crops are cocoa, coconut, tapioca and pepper.
 Remittances from non-resident Indians (NRIs) from Uthimoodu make important contributions to the economy.